huaminghuangtw/Evergreen-Notes/Permanent-Notes/Habit Stacking.md

 > 1. After \[CURRENT HABIT\], I will \[HABIT I NEED\].
 > 2. After \[HABIT I NEED\], I will \[HABIT I WANT\].

-Habit stacking increases the likelihood that you'll stick with a habit by stacking your new behavior on top of an old one.
+Habit stacking increases the likelihood that you’ll stick with a habit by stacking your new behavior on top of an old one.
 This process can be repeated to chain numerous habits together, each one acting as the _cue_ for the next.

 ![](../_attachments/97bd9eeee18cdf76f9f4c4a1e46a3c63.png)